jwelsch/TextTabulator/src/TextTabulator/README.md

 ### New Lines

 By default `TextTabulator.Tabulate` uses the `Environment.NewLine` for new lines.
-However, characters to use for new lines can be set by assigning a value to `TableOptions.NewLines`.
+However, characters to use for new lines can be set by assigning a value to `TabulatorOptions.NewLines`.

 Example: